Features

 export default Calendar;

-Out of the box, the React calendar component displays the current date.
-Later in this tutorial, we will see how to enable week view and set custom start date.
+Out of the box, the React calendar component displays the current day.
+Later in this tutorial, we will see how to enable a week view and set a custom start date.

 The DayPilotCalendar